 One of the biggest challenges many Westerners in Tokyo face is the difference in living footprint.
 Space is the most expensive commodity in Tokyo, and engineers are always looking for ways to maximize living space.
 One vital appliance that often gets cut the earliest is laundry machines.

+Some apartments (especially higher-end luxury condos) will have a washer in the apartment itself, though rarely a dryer.
+Most of Japanese people do not use dryers (although it is becoming more and more popular).
 Fortunately, there are many dry cleaning outlets that provide fully dedicated service from home pick-up and drop-off, professional dry cleaning, laundry, ironing, and alterations.

 What kind of services are offered at Japanese Dry Cleaners?